A woman receiving a professional facial for the best wrinkle reduction treatment.

 Think of it like this: you wouldn’t use the same tool for every job around the house.
 The same logic applies to your skin.
 A strategy that works wonders for fine lines might not be the best fit for deeper-set wrinkles.
 By understanding these differences, you can make informed decisions and invest in treatments that are truly right for you.

-Treating Fine Lines vs. Deep Wrinkles
+Fine Lines vs. Deep Wrinkles: Does Your Treatment Plan Change?

 Not all wrinkles are created equal.
 Fine lines are the delicate, shallow creases that often show up first, usually around the eyes and mouth.
 They can be caused by dehydration, sun exposure, and the initial breakdown of collagen.
 Deeper wrinkles, like frown lines or nasolabial folds, are more set-in and often result from repeated muscle movements and significant volume loss over time.